flonadb/flonadb/README.md

 variable or a JVM system property named `FLONA_DRIVER_CFG_LOCATION`.

 > [!TIP]
-> TODO You could possibly host the above configuration file on shared volume among nodes of a clustered application e.g.
+> You could possibly host the above configuration file on shared volume among nodes of a clustered application.
-> one deployed with Docker Swarm.

-### Connecting To The Database
+### Obtaining A Connection
 Make sure you have done the following below,
 - Added to your application's classpath the Flona DB.
 - Configured the location of the [Driver Configuration](#driver-configuration) file.

-#### Obtaining a connection:
+#### Using DriverManager
 ```java
 Connection c = DriverManager.getConnection("jdbc:flona://mysql-prod");
 ```

-The URL above is used to connect to a target database named `mysql-prod` defined in the proxy database config file we created.
+The URL above is used to connect to a database instance named `mysql-prod` defined in the proxy database config file we created.

-#### Obtaining a connection using Flona data source:
+#### Using FlonaDataSource

-Flona driver also provides `com.amiyul.flona.driver FlonaDataSource` which is a JDBC `DataSource` implementation and below is an example demonstrating how to use it to obtain a connection to a target database named `mysql-prod`.
+Flona driver also provides `com.amiyul.flona.driver FlonaDataSource` which is a JDBC `DataSource` implementation and below is an example demonstrating how to use it to obtain a connection to a database instance named `mysql-prod`.
 ```java
 FlonaDataSource ds = new FlonaDataSource();
 ds.setTargetDatabaseName("mysql-prod");
 Connection c = ds.getConnection();

 ```
 # Proxy Database Implementations
 ## Proxy Database Overview
 Flona proxy database implementations are simple but powerful abstractions of a database proxy, depending on the implementation, the proxy mechanism can be run 100% within the client application or partially with the other component running on a remote server.
-The proxy knows about available target database the necessary information needed to connect each of them.
+The proxy knows about available database instances and the necessary information needed to connect to each of them.

 You can choose to use a single shared configuration file in order to manage the configurations in a single place.
 E.g. you could store the file on a shared drive that is accessed by all applications using Flona, this approach would